jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 number of COVID\-19 malspam is in decline, the pandemic is still a catalyst for malware spread.
-Botnets continued to be a growing threat in 2021, with the new Mris botnet breaking the world record for the biggest DDoS attack (21\.8 million requests per second) while attacking the Russian search giant Yandex.
+Botnets continued to be a growing threat in 2021, with the new Mēris botnet breaking the world record for the biggest DDoS attack (21\.8 million requests per second) while attacking the Russian search giant Yandex.
 Other botnet malware families such as MyKings, Pink, DirtyMoe,